RHIT-CSSE/csse220/Docs/grading_guide.md

 ## Example of Bad/Good Names

+Take a look at the code below and try to determine what is happening.

     public int a(int b, int c) {
     	return (b < c) ? c : b;
     }